 One of the reasons our customers give us for quitting smoking is not only to improve their health, but also how much the habit costs them.
 It’s no secret that ciggies are expensive, with a packet of 20 costing around £9, and if you’ve got a pack a day habit then you can see how the cost quickly mounts up.

 So is vaping cheaper than smoking?
 We regularly get asked by our customers “how much does vaping cost long term?”

 If you are just puffing the times when you usually would have had a cigarette then a good 10ml juice should be equivalent to approximately 180 cigs, or 9 packets!

 A 10ml juice for vaping costs around £5, or you can get deals where there are 3 for £10, 3 for £12.
 So if you were getting through max 2 bottles of juice a week then that’s £10 (or less) on liquid.

 When you’re looking into the cost of vaping you need to consider the device you buy.
 If you’re trying to keep costs low while you quit the cigs then have a look for a device that is cheap to buy and to maintain.

 If you’re seriously thinking about switching then chances are you’re wondering "how much does vaping cost?" or is it going to be worth it?

-- A juice (Red rocket at £5)
+- A juice (Red rocket) £5 per 10ml

-- Coils (T18-E Prism coils 5 for £12)
+- Coils (T18-E Prism coils) 5 for £12

 Are you convinced that vaping costs less than smoking?
-Drop in to one of our stores, or visit our starter kits page to see what will be best for you.
+Visit our starter kits page to see what will be best for you.